ipython/ipython-doc/readme.rst

 This repo is used to host builds of the IPython sphinx docs.
 The actual code is in a `separate repo <http://github.com/ipython/ipython>`_.

+*This is an active repo, do not move it or deprecate it (jsw-23Jun2016).*

 How to build sphinx docs
 ------------------------